crowdbotics/modules/django/social-auth/backend/modules/social-auth/README.md

 You need to keep this page open and navigate to another browser tab, as you will need to copy both `App ID` and `App Secret` to paste on your own project admin page.

-6. Navigate to Crowdbotics dashboard for your app and access your app's admin panel.
-If you do not know what does this mean, please, check out our [Knowledge Base Article](https://knowledge.crowdbotics.com/what-is-the-admin-panel).
+6. Navigate to the Crowdbotics dashboard for your app and access your app's admin panel.
+If you do not know what this means, please, check out our [Knowledge Base Article](https://knowledge.crowdbotics.com/what-is-the-admin-panel).

 At your app's admin page, try to find `Social Accounts` section and click on `Social Applications`:
 ![](https://crowdbotics-slack-dev.s3.amazonaws.com/media/resources/project/18906/9babfe52-423f-40dc-afa0-a5d038782640.png)